MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-taskbar.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting removes Notifications and Action Center from the notification area on the taskbar.

 The notification area is located at the far right end of the taskbar and includes icons for current notifications and the system clock.